Quincyvi/The-ISS-Foundation/README.md

 + Cargo List1: 97 parcels
 + Cargo List2: 92 parcels

-### All parcels will be shipped and multiple spacecrafts will be used.
+### All parcels will be shipped and multiple spacecrafts will be used
 + Cargo List3: 1000 parcels

 + Max used spacecrafts: 90 (Cygnus x 90)